 Welcome (back) to Newberry College.
 As a small residential college, Newberry is a student-centered, liberal arts, undergraduate institution that provides a wide variety of majors and a seamless integration of learning across liberal arts and professional disciplines.
 In a small college such as Newberry, with a low student-to-faculty ratio, students come to know their professors on a personal basis.
 Our faculty, coaches, staff, and administrators take great pride in guiding you through your intellectual and personal journey toward a successful and fulfilling career.
 Newberry College not only provides an outstanding academic education but fosters the moral, ethical, and spiritual growth of its students as well.
 The Lutheran intellectual tradition of faith and reason embedded in the context of diversity and inclusivity allows us to discover innovative and creative ways to navigate through the uncertainty of uncharted waters.
-You will learn in a community of "intellectual humility," where you will nurture a genuine curiosity and an interdisciplinary search for truth.
-You are a member of the Newberry College family.
-Dream big and unleash the greatness within you.
+We will give you the opportunity to nurture a genuine curiosity to adventure into the unknown, searching for knowledge and purpose.
+You are a member of the Newberry College family and we are here to support you in all your endeavors.
+Have a great year!